 How To Become A 911 Operator

-If you want to become a 911 operator, you should be prepared for a long hiring process.
+If you want to become a 911 dispatcher or operator, you should be prepared for a long hiring process.
 In some cases it can be more than a year from application to getting hired.

 There are also basic requirements that will need to be met, and each state may have its own requirements.
 Below are some of the most common requirements that states require.

 - Must be at least 18 years of age